 For a full printable ingredients list and instructions for the blueberry pancake recipe are in the recipe card below.

-- 3 tbsp butter, melted, plus extra for the pan
+- 3 tablespoon butter, melted, plus extra for the pan

 - 2 cups all purpose flour